-Harborside operates a cultivation/production facility in Salinas, California (the "Production Campus"), which is approximately 47 acres in size with five active light deprivation greenhouses containing approximately 200,000 total square feet ("sq. ft.") of licensed cannabis cultivation.
-The cultivation operation includes approximately 155,000 sq. ft. of canopy space devoted to flowering plants and 45,000 sq. ft. of canopy devoted to nursery space.
-One greenhouse features Dutch Venlo technologies (the "Venlo Greenhouse") and also includes approximately 20,000 sq. ft. of building space devoted to processing, product distribution, warehousing, storage and offices.
+Harborside operates a cultivation and production facility in Salinas, California (the "Production Campus"), which covers an area of approximately 47 acres, of which approximately 11 acres is devoted to five light deprivation greenhouses containing approximately 200,000 total square feet ("sq. ft.") of licensed cannabis cultivation.
+The cultivation operation includes approximately 155,000 sq. ft. of canopy space allocated to flowering plants and 45,000 sq. ft. of canopy allocated to nursery space.
+The greenhouses utilize advanced lighting, HVAC and fertigation controls, and one greenhouse additionally features Dutch Venlo technologies (the "Venlo Greenhouse").
+The Production Campus also includes approximately 20,000 sq. ft. of building space allocated to processing, product distribution, warehousing, storage and offices.
 On June 30, 2021, the Company announced that it had completed certain upgrades to the Production Campus, including, among other things, the installation of blackout curtains, supplemental LED grow lights, and the incorporation of a state-of-the-art environmental control system.
 The Company is expecting these improvements to result in an increase in yield and output at the Production Campus.
-The Production Campus also processes and distributes branded cannabis products in various consumer formats to Harborside's retail dispensaries along with other retailers and distributors throughout California.
+The Production Campus also processes and distributes branded cannabis products in various consumer formats under the Harborside Farms and KEY brands.
+These products are sold at Harborside's retail dispensaries along with other retailers and distributors throughout California.